rogino/COSCNotes/COSC265/Test Notes.md

 $F$ covers $G$ if $G^+ \subseteq F^+$.
 Equivalent if $F$ covers $G$ and $G$ covers $F$.

-To test if $F$ covers $G$, for each FD $X \rightarrow Y$ in $G$, check if $Y \subseteq \{X\}_F^+$
+To test if $F$ covers $G$, for each FD $X \rightarrow Y$ in $G$, check if $Y \subseteq \{X\}_F^+$.

 #### Minimal Sets

-Minimal if RHS of all FDs is a single element and
+Minimal if RHS of all FDs is a single element and:

 - Removing any dependency OR
 - Removing any element from the LHS

 leads to a set that is not equivalent.

 ### Normal Forms

 If elements can be removed from the RHS, then it is a **partial** FD.
-Otherwise, it is called a **full** FD
+Otherwise, it is called a **full** FD.

 If $X \rightarrow Y$ and $Y \rightarrow Z$, $X \rightarrow Z$ is a **transitive functional dependency**.

-1NF: every attribute single and atomic
+- 1NF: every attribute single and atomic

-2NF: every non-prime attribute fully functionally dependent on every key
+- 2NF: every non-prime attribute fully functionally dependent on every key

-3NF: LHS superkey OR RHS prime attribute
+- 3NF: LHS superkey OR RHS prime attribute

-BCNF: LHS superkey
+- BCNF: LHS superkey

 ### Minimal Cover Algorithm